All Episodes

 Some people will say we're packing the court.

-We're not packing it, we're unpacking it.
+We're not packing it.

 Senator McConnell and the Republicans packed the court over the last couple of years.